MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started-tutorial.md

 ![](media/rserver-getting-started/image8.jpeg)

+> [!Tip]
->*Big Data Big Analytics Tip*: These plots are great if you have a small data set in memory.
-When working with big data, some plot types may not be very informative when working directly with the data (e.g., scatter plots can produce a big blob of ink) and others may be computational intensive (e.g., require sorting data).
+> These plots are great if you have a small data set in memory.
+However, when working with big data, some plot types may not be very informative when working directly with the data (e.g., scatter plots can produce a big blob of ink) and others may be computational intensive (e.g., require sorting data).
 A good starting place is the *rxHistogram* function in RevoScaleR that efficiently computes and renders histograms for large data sets.
 And remember that RevoScaleR functions such as *rxCube* can provide summary information that is easily amenable to the impressive plotting capabilities provided by R packages.

-## Summary Statistics
+### Summary Statistics in R

 While an informative graphic often gives the fullest description of a data set, numerical summaries provide a useful shorthand for describing certain features of the data.
 For example, estimators such as the mean and median help to locate the data set, and the standard deviation and variance measure the scale or spread of the data.
 R has a full set of summary statistics available: